-time leads to potentially incorrect billing and administrative burdens, including tracking and obtaining late Non-Display Use Declarations and correcting and following up on payments owed in connection with late Non-Display Use Declarations.
+including tracking and obtaining late Non-Display Use Declarations and correcting and following up on payments owed in connection with late Non-Display Use Declarations.
 The purpose of the late fee is to incent data recipients to submit the Non-Display Use Declaration promptly to avoid the administrative burdens associated with the late submission of Non-Display Use Declarations.

 Multiple Data Feed Fee.
-The Exchange believes that it is reasonable to require data recipients to pay a modest fee for taking a data feed for a market data product in more than two locations, because such data recipients can derive substantial value from being able to consume the product in as many locations as they want.
+The Exchange believes that it is reasonable to require data recipients to pay a modest fee for taking a data feed for a market data product in more than two locations.
 In addition, there are administrative burdens associated with tracking each location at which a data recipient receives the product.
 The Multiple Data Feed Fee is designed to encourage data recipients to better manage their requests for additional data feeds and to monitor their usage of data feeds.
 The proposed fee is designed to apply to data feeds received in more than two locations so that each data recipient can have one primary and one backup data location before having to pay a multiple data feed fee.

 Three-Month Fee Waiver.
-The Exchange believes the proposal to waive the Access Fee and the Redistribution Fee for the NYSE Agg Lite data feed to new Redistributors for three calendar months is reasonable because it would enable potential Redistributors to determine whether a particular NYSE market data product provides value to their business models before fully committing to expend development and implementation costs related to the receipt of that product, and is intended to encourage increased use of the Exchange's market data products by defraying some of the development and implementation costs Redistributors would ordinarily have to expend before using a product.
+The Exchange believes the proposal to waive the Access Fee and the Redistribution Fee for the NYSE Agg Lite data feed to new Redistributors for three calendar months is reasonable because it would enable potential Redistributors to determine whether a particular NYSE market data product is useful to their business models before fully committing to expend development and implementation costs related to the receipt of that product, and is intended to encourage increased use of the Exchange's market data products by defraying some of the development and implementation costs Redistributors would ordinarily have to expend before using a product.
 The proposed fee waiver would also allow Redistributors to become familiar with the feed and determine whether it suits their needs without incurring fees.
 Making a new market data product available without charging a fee for three months is consistent with offerings of other exchanges.
-For example, BZX offers subscribers of BZX Summary Depth a three-month credit for external distribution, which is akin to the threemonth fee waiver proposed by the Exchange.45
+For example, BZX offers subscribers of BZX Summary Depth a three-month credit for external distribution, which is akin to the threemonth fee waiver proposed by the Exchange.42